full coverage car insurance in Georgia

 But minimum coverage leaves motorists vulnerable after many wrecks.

 There is no agreed definition of what qualifies as “full coverage” insurance in Georgia.
-However, speaking generally, full coverage car insurance combines the state’s minimum liability coverage along with collision and comprehensive coverage.
+But generally full coverage car insurance combines the state’s minimum liability coverage along with collision and comprehensive coverage.
+But what does this really mean for you as a driver?

 There are many reasons to get full coverage, though costs are always a concern.